Modix Everest 3D Printer: Large-Format Modix Big-2Meter Model

 The Modix Everest's fourth-generation design improves PTFE tube and wire management, offering smoother maintenance access and better filament routing than previous versions.

-Modix Everest 3D printer in a workshop, featuring red accents and control panel, with filament samples illustrating its capabilities.
+Modix Everest 3D printer in a workshop setting with exposed wiring and a control panel, showcasing its industrial design and branding.

 What is the mainboard of the Modix Everest?